 The Saturn-Jupiter Conjunction – A New Era

-We cannot talk about Saturn in Aquarius without talking about the Jupiter-Saturn conjunction which will occur on December 21st, 2020, at 0° Aquarius.
+We cannot talk about Saturn in Aquarius without talking about the Jupiter-Saturn conjunction which occured on December 21st, 2020, at 0° Aquarius.

 This is not ‘just’ a Saturn-Jupiter conjunction – although a Jupiter-Saturn conjunction alone is an extremely important event, since it occurs only once every 20 years – but what makes this Jupiter-Saturn conjunction truly special is that it occurs at 0° in an Air sign.

 Jupiter-Saturn conjunctions are very cyclical and belong to 200-year elemental cycles.
 The current Jupiter-Saturn cycle started in 1802 and is an Earth cycle.